Some past productions.

 In this final scene of the film, the bread that Jeannette has been making from scratch throughout the film is magically transformed into a precious baby (very cleverly played by my grandson, Casey Joel).

 Patricia Arquette provided her beautiful voice as the storyteller.
 Judd Nelson was on-camera with me in what is universally described as the best scene in the film.
-Other luminaries who lent their gifts include Joni Mitchell (she gave us both Woodstock and The Circle Game!), Peter Coyote, Karen Black, Frances Fisher, Mimi Kennedy, Elizabeth Peña and Margot Kidder.
+Other luminaries who lent their gifts include Joni Mitchell (she gave us both Woodstock and The Circle Game for the film!), Peter Coyote, Karen Black, Frances Fisher, Mimi Kennedy, Elizabeth Peña and Margot Kidder.

 Jeannette Rankin said, “Civilization needs peace as bread needs yeast.”

 I wrote this play as a response to the October 2002 bombings in Afghanistan.
 Little did I know that both the play and the war would have such a long life.
 A Single Woman opened in Fallon Nevada at the Oats Park Arts Center on February 7, 2004.
 I played Jeannette and Cameron Crain played Everyman.
-We continued to do so for 263 performances until we closed at the Invisible Theatre in Tucson on November 5, 2006.
+In New York, at the Culture Project, Neal Mayer played Everyman.
+I continued on my own for another 250+ performances, with Everyman being played, at times, by one brave reader and other times by ensembles of up to 12 actors.

 Amigas was a very special project.
 Emma Sepulveda and Marjorie Agosin, both expatriots from Chile, had recently published a book of their letters dating back to before the horrible Pinochet years.
 We adapted the book into a two-woman performance with me as Marjorie and L. Martina Young as Emma.
 It was wildly celebrated.
 I loved playing Marjorie – she is a poet with a lyrically charming, gentle voice.
 Her family are holocaust refugees who escaped to the diaspora in South America.
 So she speaks Yiddish with a Chilean accent.
 It’s lovely.